Vietnam.vn - Nền tảng quảng bá Việt Nam

 Profit of over 1 billion VND/year from the model of raising specialty fish - silver pomfret

-Mr. Le Hong Phuong shared: “In 2014, shrimp farming encountered many difficulties and profits were not high, so I researched and found economic benefits from the catfish.
-From there, I came up with the idea of domesticating and raising commercial catfish.
+Mr. Le Hong Phuong shared: “In 2014, the shrimp farming process encountered many difficulties and the profits were not high, so I researched and found out the economic benefits from the catfish, from which I came up with the idea of domesticating and raising catfish commercially.

 Initially, I used 1,200 square meters of renovated shrimp pond lined with tarpaulin and tried to raise a few hundred young catfish bought from fishing boats and ships on large rivers.

-After 20 months of farming, the catfish grew well and reached a weight of over 2kg/fish, sold for over 150,000 VND/kg and brought in quite high profits.
+After 20 months of raising, the catfish grew well and reached a weight of over 2kg/fish, sold for over 150,000 VND/kg and brought in quite a high profit.

 From the initial profits, Mr. Phuong invested in renovating and expanding 6 shrimp ponds with a total area of 20,000m2 and switched to commercial catfish farming.